Guildford School of Art: History

 The Guildford Working Men's Institute was a successor to the Guildford Institute which itself was formed on 14 June 1843 out of a union of the Mechanics' Institute founded in 1834 and the Literary and Scientific Institution, founded in 1835.
 By 1859 the Institute had 541 students.
 In 1892 the Guildford Institute and the Guildford Working Men's Institution were amalgamated under the title of the Guildford and Working Men's Institution offering both technical and art classes.
 The Guildford Institute and the Science, Art and Technical classes run by Surrey County Council separated in 1910.
 In 1939, the institution, then known as the School of Art, moved into Stoke Park Mansion.

-The school had once enjoyed a reputation as a major centre of photographic excellence under the Head of Photography, Ifor Thomas.
+For many years after WW-I the school enjoyed a reputation as a major centre of photographic excellence under the Head of Photography, Ifor Thomas.
 Among his students were Jane Bown, John Hedgecoe, John Cleare, and Ray Dean.
-Staff included Thurston Hopkins.

-Guildford School of Art had a photography department and in 1957 was referred to as "Guildford School of Art and Photography".
+Staff included Thurston Hopkins..
+The fame of the photography department was such that in 1957 the School was referred to as "Guildford School of Art and Photography".
 That year, students' work Portrait of a Town featuring the people and buildings of Guildford, was shown at the Royal Institute of British Architects in London.
-The School had a well-regarded complementary studies department headed by a fine artist and with many art historians, broadcast scriptwriters and published authors on the staff who taught students to think critically about the world around them.
+The School also had a well-regarded complementary studies department headed by a fine artist and with many art historians, broadcast scriptwriters and published authors on the staff who taught students to think critically about the world around them.
 Alan Coleman, a sculptor, who had studied at Goldsmiths' College School of Art and the Royal College of Art, was Principal of Guildford School of Art from 1956 - 65.

 In 1966 the school was inspected by the Summerson committee on behalf of the National Council for Diplomas in Art and Design (NCDAD) which was charged with deciding which art schools were capable of awarding degree-equivalent Diplomas in Art and Design.
 The committee concluded that Guildford School of Art would not be accredited to offer the Diplomas.
 Surrey County Council invited Professor Lewis Elton of the University of Surrey to assess the school independently.
 Elton reached the same conclusion as the Summerson committee.
 Surrey County Council then decided that the School would award a "Guildford Diploma".
 Students protested in 1968 about the quality of education at the School.
 A large number of the staff were dismissed.

 In 1969 the School merged with Farnham College of Art to become the West Surrey College of Art and Design.
 The Epsom School of Art & Design and West Surrey College of Art & Design merged to form Surrey Institute of Art & Design in 1995.
 The Kent Institute of Art & Design and Surrey Institute of Art & Design and University College merged to form University College for the Creative Arts at Canterbury, Epsom, Farnham, Maidstone & Rochester in 2005.
 The University College for the Creative Arts at Canterbury, Epsom, Farnham, Maidstone & Rochester received its University Title from the Privy Council and was renamed the University for the Creative Arts in 2008.